Mukai lifting of self-dual points in $\mathbb{P}^6$: A primer of self-dual points

+\begin{remark} Over any field, an orthogonal matrix of odd size \emph{always} has an eigenvalue equal to $1$ or $-1$ (if its determinant is, respectively, $1$ or $-1$).
+If the matrix is generic in $\SO(n)$, then we have that $-1$ is not an eigenvalue, thus the Cayley transform is well-defined for generic $P\in \SO(n)$. \end{remark} Since point configurations in $\mathcal{A}_{n-1}$ are only defined up to projective linear transformations, we can apply the transformation $I_n+S$ to obtain

 This avoids the delicate step of inverting a matrix in the implementation of this parametrization, reducing computation time and numerical error.
-Since this step was suggested us by Simon Telen, we refer at the representation in \eqref{Skew normal form} as the \emph{skew normal form}.
+This step was suggested to us by Simon Telen and we refer to the representation in \Cref{Skew normal form} as a \emph{skew normal form} (SNF).

 \begin{theorem}[Skew normal form] A general configuration of self-dual points $\Gamma\in \mathcal{A}_{n-1}$ admits a skew normal form.
 Moreover, the dominant rational map